 Cirneco dell'Etna Care

-Because they have short, smooth coats, Cirnechi have minimal grooming needs.
-You can expect to brush your Cirneco with a soft brush or a hound mat once per week, and bathe him or her as needed.
+Thanks to their short, smooth coats, Cirnechi have minimal grooming needs.
+Brush your Cirneco with a soft brush or a hound mat once per week, and bathe them as needed.
+Though they do shed a bit, Cirnechi are considered a good choice for people with allergies.

 Cirnechi have ears that stick straight up, so it's important to examine the ears several times per week.
 You can use a soft, cotton cloth to gently remove any dirt, debris, or waxy build-up.
 Avoid cotton swabs, as they can damage the delicate inner-ear structures.
-If your dog's ears are red, inflamed, or smell funny, make an appointment with your vet ASAP.
-These may be signs of infection.
+If your dog's ears are red, inflamed, or smell funny, make an appointment with your vet as soon as possible, as these may be signs of infection

 Cirnechi are intelligent dogs and are considered easy to train if the trainer uses food-based rewards and positive reinforcement.
 You can try do-it-yourself dog training or find a local trainer who can help you.
-Early socialization is vital in Cirnechi, especially if you plan to introduce him or her to another pet.
+Early socialization is also vital in Cirnechi, especially if you plan to introduce him or her to another pet or want to frequent local dog parks often.

 Common Health Problems